aces/Loris/SQL/modelisationStandard.md

   2 Varchar (indexed field first)
   3 Text, Json
   4 Blob
-- Mandatory fields should be place before optional attributes of the same type.
+- Mandatory fields should be place before optional fields of the same type.

 ### Constraints